michaelmccabe/ramjam/README.md

 # ramjam

-A powerful command-line tool for testing HTTP APIs, built with Go and the Cobra framework.
+A  command-line tool for testing HTTP APIs, built with Go and using the Cobra framework.

 ## Overview